Home - Blog

 Also, remember that it is sometimes toxic and, therefore, not commonly developed.

-Conclusion; Alumina ceramics, as we have seen, have properties and superior comprehensive performance that still make them dominant in various fields.
-For example, you will find them in power modules, hybrid microelectronics, and power electronics.
+Conclusion: As we have seen, alumina ceramics have properties and superior comprehensive performance that still make them dominant in various fields.
+For example, they are found in power modules, hybrid microelectronics, and power electronics.

 They provide high mechanical strength, chemical stability, good dielectric properties, and thermal properties.